 Although it typically happens in older people, it is not an inevitable part of aging.
-The brain’s natural deterioration happens to everyone as they grow older, but it occurs more quickly in people with dementia.
+The brain naturally deteriorates as people grow older, but this deterioration occurs more quickly in people with dementia.

 - Lewy body dementia

 - vascular disorders